WCTV

-WCTV (channel 6) is a television station licensed to Thomasville, Georgia, United States, serving the Tallahassee, Florida market as an affiliate of CBS and MyNetworkTV.
-It is owned by Gray Television alongside Live Oak, Florida–licensed MeTV affiliate WFXU (channel 57).
-Both stations share studios on Halstead Boulevard in Tallahassee (along I-10), while WCTV's transmitter is located in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.
+WCTV (channel 6) is a television station licensed to Thomasville, Georgia, United States, serving the Tallahassee, Florida, market as an affiliate of CBS and MyNetworkTV.
+It is owned by Gray Media alongside Live Oak, Florida–licensed WFXU (channel 57).
+The two stations share studios on Halstead Boulevard in Tallahassee (along I-10); WCTV's transmitter is located in unincorporated Thomas County, Georgia, southeast of Metcalf, along the Florida state line.

 History

 WCTV was Tallahassee and southwest Georgia's first television station.
-On October 13, 1954, the Tallahassee Democrat reports that plans of a new television station and the first television station in the Tallahassee market was introduced to viewers in North Florida and South Georgia.
-The station held the call letters WCTV beginning on January 25, 1955, the same time WCTV's studios were constructed in Thomasville.
-On August 29, 1955, the station began airing a test pattern as its test broadcast.
-The station first signed on the air on September 15, 1955, using channel 6, from studios on North Monroe Street in Tallahassee.
+On October 13, 1954, the Tallahassee Democrat first reported on plans for the new station.
+On August 29, 1955, the station began airing a test pattern.
+It signed on for the first time on September 15, 1955, from studios on North Monroe Street in Tallahassee.
 WCTV was originally owned by John H. Phipps.

 Although it has always considered itself a Tallahassee station, it was licensed to Thomasville because the Federal Communications Commission (FCC) had allocated only one VHF channel to Tallahassee, channel 11.
 Florida State University had managed to have the FCC reserve channel 11 for noncommercial use so it could put WFSU-TV on the air.
 UHF was not considered viable at the time.
-Until the 1964 FCC requirement that all new sets have all-channel capability, UHF stations were un-viewable without a converter, and even with one, the picture quality was marginal at best.
+Until the 1964 FCC requirement that all new sets have all-channel capability, UHF stations were unviewable without a converter, and even with one, the picture quality was marginal at best.
 Additionally, the FCC had just collapsed a large portion of southwest Georgia into the Tallahassee market, and UHF stations have never carried well across large areas.

 Hoyt Wimpy, owner and founder of WPAX radio in Thomasville, persuaded the FCC to grant the Phipps family a license for channel 6 in Thomasville, the nearest city to Tallahassee that had a VHF allocation available.
 This could provide city-grade coverage of Tallahassee and north central Florida as well as southwestern Georgia.
 By this time, the FCC had changed its regulations to allow a station to operate its main studio outside its city of license.
 As a result, WCTV has been a Tallahassee station from the very beginning.
-However, it has always identified as serving "Thomasville/Tallahassee," and has operated a live studio/bureau in Thomasville for many years.
+However, it has always identified as serving "Thomasville–Tallahassee," and has operated a live studio, news bureau and advertising sales office in Thomasville for many years.